 Summer Skate: New York Rangers

-Using the VUKOTA projection system of Hockey Prospectus, Insider is taking the temperature of key players on every NHL team, continuing with the New York Rangers.
+Using the VUKOTA projection system of Hockey Prospectus, Insider takes the temperature of key players on every NHL team, continuing with New York.
 For a detailed explanation of Prospectus' proprietary GVT value metric, read more here.

 Summer Skate -- New York Rangers